-Pre-approval, on the other hand, establishes your borrowing capacity more precisely, based on a number of factors including your credit score.
-The amount and the interest rate that National Bank offers you are usually guaranteed for 90 days.
-Pre‑approval is free, and there is no obligation to take out a loan afterwards.
+Pre-approval, on the other hand, establishes more precisely your borrowing capacity based on a number of factors including your credit score.
+It certifies that National Bank will lend you the money for the purchase, under certain conditions, and protects the loan rate against a rise for 90 days.

 Free of charge and under no obligation to take out a loan afterwards, pre-approval shows sellers and your real estate broker you’re a serious buyer.